Who Am I?

 Community Engagement

-I believe in creating meaningful social impact beyond academia.
-I contribute to this goal as a co-organizer of the Kimball Smith Series, an initiative fostering important conversations at Yale.
+I am committed to broader social impact beyond academic research.
+I am a co-organizer of the Kimball Smith Series, an initiative fostering interdisciplinary conversations between scientists and policymakers at Yale.

-You can also follow my Chinese WeChat public account, WeThoughts, for more insights into my thoughts and experiences.
+You can also follow my Chinese WeChat public account, WeThoughts, where I share more of my thoughts and experiences.